-The quickest way to reach us is via our chatbot you can find in the bottom right of your screen.
+The quickest way to reach us is via our chatbot that you can launch via the green icon on the bottom right of the screen or in the Chip app (go to the profile tab then 'Contact Us')

-It can take you directly to a member of our support team between 8am and 8pm weekdays, and 8am-1pm on weekends.
+These will take you directly to a member of our support team who are on hand between 8am and 8pm weekdays, and 8am-1pm on weekends.

 Chip's help centre team has put together a list of common queries.
 You should find the answer to most things here (relating to Chip, at least).